Tiptopolis/uChumpEngine/README.md

 4-function Calculator GUI - done, expand to full-feature basic calculator World-Map- working on handler to control camera movement, working examples exist to copy

+I also need to learn how to better use GitHub for this.